tildedave/universal-react-without-node/README.md

 This repository contains examples of how you can render React both client and server-side without using a node.js backend.

-Why might you want to do that?
-Maybe after years of dealing with npm outages and unstable libraries you long for the simplicity of languages without package managers inside of package managers.
-Maybe the recent node.js fork has you scared and evaluating other technology.
-Maybe you just aren't allowed to use Node at your job.
-Whatever your reasons are I'm certainly not going to judge.

 This repository uses [Webpack](https://webpack.github.io/) to build a bundled JavaScript file, uses [Duktape](http://duktape.org) to execute it in a C module, and [SWIG](http://swig.org) to make the C module available to higher-level languages that most of the web is developed in.

 # Diagram of the Technologies Involved